 When it comes to using the BCC field, there is a simple rule to follow: use it carefully.
 You should always ensure that you use your email system in a way that protects the privacy of your recipients, and BCC is a helpful tool in that regard.

 Another issue to be aware of when using the BCC field is accidentally breaking the privacy laws that apply in your region.
-Most data privacy laws now in place—from Europe’s GDPR to the CCPA in California or the PIPEDA in Canada—contain explicit provisions on how you can store and share personal contact information such as email addresses.
+Most data privacy laws now in place—from Europe’s GDPR to the CCPA in California or the PIPEDA in Canada or the HIPAA —contain explicit provisions on how you can store and share personal contact information such as email addresses.
 Using the BCC field can be interpreted as sharing this information without the consent of the main recipient, and could lead to you being fined in countries with strict censorship laws.

 Using Email Respectfully